jc-773/sbws_backend/README.md

 # sbws_backend
 A ready to go backend for getting NBA player projections for upcoming games.
 All you need is an OcpAminSubscriptionKey.
 In the near future a key will be provided.

-With a key, you can clone this repo, run the server locally, and retrieve data surrounding a current player, a current team, or matchups between requested teams.
+With a key, you can clone this repo, obtain the necessary maven dependencies, run the server locally, and retrieve data surrounding a current player, a current team, or matchups between requested teams.